Norbiros/RadioBON-API/README.md

-# RadioBON-API
+# 📻 RadioBON-API
-This is API for my School project [RadioBON webpage](https://github.com/Norbiros/RadioBonPage).
+RadioBON-API serves as the backend for the [RadioBON](https://github.com/Norbiros/RadioBonPage) webpage school project.<br>
-Project is WIP!
+The entire project was **left unfinished** since I'm no longer in the previous school.